Online Reinforcement Learning in Non-Stationary Context-Driven Environments: Introduction

 \section{Introduction}

 {\em --- Those who cannot remember the past are condemned to repeat it.
 (George Santayana, The Life of Reason, 1905)}

-\gls{rl} has seen success in many different domains~\cite{mao2017neural, haarnoja2018composable, mao2019learning, marcus2019neo, zhu2020ingredients, haydari2022deeprl}, but real-world deployments have been rare.
+\gls{rl} has seen success in many domains~\citep{mao2017neural, haarnoja2018composable, mao2019learning, marcus2019neo, zhu2020ingredients, haydari2022deeprl}, but real-world deployments have been rare.
 A major hurdle has been the gap between simulation and reality, where the environment simulators do not match the real-world dynamics.
-Thus, recent work has turned to applying \gls{rl} in an online fashion, i.e. continuously train and use an agent in a live environment~\cite{zhang2021loki, gu2021knowledge}.
+Thus, recent work has turned to applying \gls{rl} in an {\em online} fashion, i.e., continuously training and using an agent in a live environment~\citep{zhang2021loki, gu2021knowledge}.

-While online \gls{rl} is difficult in and of itself, it is particularly challenging in {\em non-stationary} environments, where the characteristics of the environment changes over time.
-In this paper we consider problems where the source of the non-stationarity is an observed exogenous input process that varies over time and exposes the agent to different environment dynamics.
-Such input-driven environments~\cite{mao2018variance} appear in a variety of applications.
-Examples include computer systems subject to incoming workloads~\cite{mao2018learning}, locomotion in environments with varying terrains and obstacles~\cite{heess2018emergence}, robots subject to external forces~\cite{pinto2017robust}, and more.
+While online \gls{rl} is difficult in and of itself, it is particularly challenging in {\em non-stationary} environments---also known as continual \gls{rl}~\citep{khetarpal2020towards}---where the characteristics of the environment change over time.
+A key challenge is \gls{cf}~\citep{MCCLOSKEY1989109}.
+An agent based on function approximators like \glspl{nn} tends to forget its past knowledge when training sequentially on new non-stationary data.
+On-policy \gls{rl} algorithms~\citep{sutton_intro_rl} are particularly vulnerable to \gls{cf} in non-stationary environments, since these methods cannot retrain on stale data from prior experiences.

-One the one hand, since the cause of the non-stationarity is observed, an \gls{rl} agent should in theory be able to learn a {\em single} policy that works well for different input behaviors.
-In particular, if we knew about all possible input behaviors beforehand, it would be straightforward to train an effective \gls{rl} policy offline.
-However, online \gls{rl} in such environments is much more difficult.
-The main problem is \gls{cf}~\cite{MCCLOSKEY1989109}, a common pitfall of sequential learning using function approximators like \glspl{nn}. \glspl{nn} tend to ``forget" their past knowledge in online sequential learning problems.
-In particular, on-policy \gls{rl} algorithms follow a sequential learning procedure that cannot retrain on past data and are hence vulnerable to \gls{cf}.
+In this paper, we consider problems where the source of the non-stationarity is an observed exogenous {\em context} process that varies over time and exposes the agent to different environment dynamics.
+Such context-driven environments~\citep{sinclair2023hindsight, mao2018learning, zhang2023robust, Dietterich2018Discovering, pan2022isodream} appear in a variety of applications.
+Examples include computer systems subject to incoming workloads~\citep{mao2018learning}, locomotion in environments with varying terrains and obstacles~\citep{heess2018emergence}, robots subject to external forces~\citep{pinto2017robust}, and more.
+In contrast to most prior work~\citep{alegre2021minimum,chandak2020optimizing}, we do not restrict the context process to be discrete, piecewise stationary or Markov.